Metacor/Minecraft-Speedrun-Guide/readme.md

 *if Village with nearby: Lava Lake *(very close)* | Ruined Portal *(completable)* | Blacksmith *(with 10+ Obsidian)**
 * Village Start
 	* if >= 7 Iron (Blacksmith + Golem): Craft an [Iron Pickaxe](https://i.imgur.com/lDMvU7r.webp) + [Bucket](https://i.imgur.com/eA21HpJ.webp) + [Flint and Steel](https://i.imgur.com/XzZEIrF.webp)
-		* *optionally, if 4+ Iron from the Blacksmith: skip the Golem → skip the Iron Pickaxe → get lucky*
+		* *optionally, if 4+ Iron from the Blacksmith: Skip Killing the Golem → Skip Crafting an Iron Pickaxe → get lucky*
-	* if 4-6 Iron: Skip the Iron Pickaxe, hopefully get lucky with Iron from Bastion Chests
+	* if 4-6 Iron: Skip Crafting an Iron Pickaxe, hopefully get lucky with Iron from Bastion Chests
 	* if 3 Iron: Reset *(or Flintless Portal, if you REALLY want to force the seed)*

 <br/>